-- 1.4.4 Fees The Organisers must pay sanction fees to FAI as decided by IGC. - 1.4.5 Documentation The Organisers shall provide hardcopies of official documents to the Team Captains upon request.
+- 1.4.3 Facilities The Organisers shall provide: - a.
+All facilities necessary for the satisfactory operation of the Championships. - b.
+Offices or other suitable working environment for IGC Officials. - 1.4.4 Fees The Organisers must pay sanction fees to FAI as decided by IGC. - 1.4.5 Documentation The Organisers shall provide hardcopies of official documents to the Team Captains upon request.
 In addition, a large scale map section showing each of the Start, Turn, and Finish Points shall be supplied to each competitor and Team Captain.